Don’t Bank on Them –

 New problem – the interest wasn’t showing on any account so it was not possible to transfer it.

 Well, perhaps it would show its hand at the end of a certain period?
 Question?
 So I checked through my statements (also not so easy to locate online) to discover the usual date the interest would make its way into the account.
 Then waited till that date came round, thanking god it wasn’t an annual payment.
 As I twiddled my thumbs, a brainwave washed over me.
 More like a tsunami, really, even if it’s pretty obvious when you think about it.
 But the bank didn’t have the grace to point it out.
 When the interest finally showed, I converted it into Thai baht and stuck it in my Global Account.
 The amount now exceeded the minimum needed for a transfer.
-So I immediately transferred it back into the Sterling account.
+So I immediately transferred the money plus 7.4 baht back into the Sterling account.

 I hope you are still following.
 You never know, you may be reincarnated into a British Expat if your karma isn’t absolutely tip-top, gracious me.